 What is the Access to Medicine Index?

-The Access to Medicine Index ranks 20 of the world's largest research-based pharmaceutical companies in how they improve access to medicine, vaccines and diagnostics in 106 low- to middle-income countries, using 69 metrics, and covering 77 diseases, conditions and pathogens.
+The Access to Medicine Index ranks 20 of the world's largest research-based pharmaceutical companies in how they improve access to medicine, vaccines and diagnostics in low- to middle-income countries.
 It has been published every two years since 2008.
-It is independently funded by the UK and Dutch governments and the Bill & Melinda Gates Foundation.
+It is independently funded, currently by the UK and Dutch governments, the Bill & Melinda Gates Foundation, Wellcome Trust and AXA Investment Managers.

 Who makes the Access to Medicine Index?

 The Index is produced and published by the Access to Medicine Foundation, an international non-profit organisation.
 The Foundation's mission is to stimulate and guide pharmaceutical companies to do more for people living in low- and middle-income countries without access to medicine.
 The Foundation has published the Access to Medicine Index every two years since 2008.
-It published the first Access to Vaccines Index in 2017, followed by the first Antimicrobial Resistance Benchmark in January 2018.
+It published its Access to Vaccines Index in 2017, followed by the latest Antimicrobial Resistance Benchmark in January 2020.

 What is the aim of the Access to Medicine Index?
 How does it change pharmaceutical companies?

 The Index is a tool for driving change in the pharmaceutical industry.
 It identifies best practice, tracks progress and shows where critical action is needed to improve access to medicine for the poor.
-It provides companies with a transparent means by which they can assess, monitor and improve their own performance and their public and investment profiles.
+It provides companies and other stakeholders with a transparent means by which they can assess, monitor and improve companies’ performances in practice, as well as their public and investment profiles.

 Why does the Access to Medicine Index focus on pharmaceutical companies?